null

 I was also a donor to silent auctions and Masquerade Ball events that funded local organizations.

-Like the Lego Movie Song, Everything was AWESOME... really great… damn near perfect... except for feeling overwhelmed... until disaster struck; complete and total chaos.
+Like the Lego Movie Song, Everything was AWESOME... really great… damn near perfect... except for feeling overwhelmed... until disaster struck; complete and total chaos

 One dark Michigan-Winter night in January 2015-or-so, our warehouse computer needed to update.
-There was only 1 order left to ship so I decided I would load it in my Hummer and bring it to the post office to ship.
+There was only 1 order left to ship so I decided I would load it in my vehicle and bring it to the post office to ship.
 I was struggling to carry this huge 50 pound parcel for the customer down the narrow stairs.
 I couldn't see around the parcel so I didn't realize the stairs were covered in ice.
 I slipped and fell all the way down the cement stairs, my face smashing against the solid metal railing, my legs contorting on the slippery steps and somehow the large, heavy box landed on top of me once I reached the thick-snow-and-jagged-ice covered stoop.
 My hands and knees were covered in cuts and bleeding from the ice and hardened snow that felt like shards of freezing glass.

 Nobody was around because all of the other businesses in the plaza closed earlier, so I somehow managed to crawl to my SUV while sliding this giant, heavy parcel across the snowy, icy pavement.
 I felt the worst pain imaginable but all I could think at that time was I needed to get this woman's $2,500 order to USPS before it closed.
 I screamed while I lifted and loaded it into my trunk.